tum-gis/ckan-docker/README.md

 ## :memo: License

-This Helm chart is distributed under the Apache License 2.0.
+The content of this repository is distributed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.